 Once you hit Stage 4, it’s time to raise prices.
 (And probably past time.)
 You’ll likely drop back to Stage 3 or even Stage 2 (in terms of what you say “no” to), but the still-strong sales pipeline should keep you profitable (and then things will get better from there) as your standards go up.

-To decide which of your current clients need to go, see my article on ranking which clients to grow vs. fire.
+To decide which of your current clients need to go, see my article on ranking which clients to grow vs. fire, and then follow my advice on firing bad clients.

 If you’re struggling to reach Stage 4, examine your overhead expenses.
 If you’re growing staff faster than your revenue—or you’ve committed to a fancy, expensive office based on optimistic projections instead of reality—you’ll find it harder to move up, because you have too many “mouths to feed.”
 When you have excessive overhead, you’ll feel pressure to be less selective, because you need the revenue.